fontcala/libdl/doc/DESCRIPTION.md

 ### Computation Layers
 Layers with parameters inherit from ConnectedBaseLayer (which provides methods related to parameter setting, initialization and update) and are templated over an Activation Function.

+Parameter initialization is tunned in a He/Xavier style, by setting the value of the variance of the distribution which the random values are going to be drawn from.

 For the sake of flexibility, each layer updates their own parameters independently, unlike in other frameworks, this easily allows different update methods (default is Nesterov Momentum) and parameters for each layer.
 The enum UpdateMethod defines which update methods are available.

 Unlike the data, N 3D filters (weights) of sizes (x,y,z) each are stored in 2D matrices of size (x * y * z, N).
 With this, the amout of reshaping needed before and after im2col is minimal.